 The backphones are extremely lightweight, and very good for hot weather.
 You can carry on conversations wearing them and wear a sun-hat (awesome for field hunts.)
 Some users don’t like the way they press on the backs of the ears, but I grew used to it.
 At first I thought they felt flimsy, but realized that they were just very flexible.
 They fold down to nothing in the pack.
 Since they are so well known, and most Deus owners have them, I’m not going to go in depth.
 But fore the person considering the Deus purchase, they are included here briefly.

 I had around 20 hours on the Deus using the backphones, and had become used to the tones.
 I could tell when things were deep, high conductive and more.
-As other Deus owners know, tones are everything.
+As other Deus owners know, tones are everything and subtle tones are critically important!
 The subtle differences between a coin’s edge and bottle cap can save lots of frustration.
 The backphones have a nice dynamic range – high pitches were high, the low tones were rich.
 They have spent money on good speakers in these things, despite their small size.

 But the backphones do not block ambient noise much at all.
 If you want to hunt in a noisy place, it’s going to be difficult to hear the deep targets.